hyphz/Roll20PF2/README.md

 All commands start with `!pf`.

+Starting with `!pfs` instead will send the result only to the executing player and the GM.
+This is not necessary for Secret abilities, which are automatically sent only to the GM.

 To choose the character(s) or token(s) affected by the command, the following rules are used:

 * You can manually specify a target by placing an `@` after the `!pf` giving an initial part of the character name in lower case with spaces removed.
 For example, a character named *Ed Goblin* would be targeted by `!pf @edgoblin` or just `!pf @edgo`.
 Tokens that don't represent characters are matched based on their token name.